github/codeql/docs/codeql/codeql-cli/using-the-codeql-cli/index.rst

 - :doc:`Testing query help files <testing-query-help-files>`:
-  Test query help files by rendering them as markdown to ensure they are valid before uploading them to the CodeQL repository or using them in code scanning.
+  Test query help files by rendering them as markdown to ensure they are valid before adding them to the CodeQL repository or using them in code scanning.

 .. toctree::
    :titlesonly: